dotboris/homelab/README.md

 1. Test with the VM
 1. Ship to prod

+This will update all packages in the flake with `passthru.update = true;`.
+If you want to update a package, add that to the derivation.

 ## Todo

 This is a work in progress.
 This is a list of things that I want / need from